Science Fiction Author &

-For me, the gift of social media has been the ability to connect, reconnect, and maintain friendships, both near and far in ways we never really thought possible.
+For me, the gift of social media has been the ability to connect, reconnect, and maintain friendships, both near and far in ways we never imagined possible.
 I used to curse Facebook on a regular basis (it hasn’t always been the most user friendly program), but the truth is, it’s allowed me to keep in contact with friends I might not have for no other reason than time, change, and/or distance had brought us to different places.
 I love being able to maintain that connection with people.
 It makes the world a little more bearable.

 From my first best friend,

 whether I’ve known them for a lifetime,

 or in a new life,